-The University is strongly committed to the underlying principles of U21.
+We are strongly committed to the underlying principles of U21.
 These are:

-a global focus and perspective
+Global focus and perspective

-a commitment to excellence in all we do
+Commitment to excellence in all we do

-a commitment of those involved to collaborative and co-operative work and spirit while ensuring there are clear outcomes
+Commitment of those involved to collaborative and co-operative work and spirit while ensuring there are clear outcomes

-a determination to achieve added value
+Determination to achieve added value

-a constant striving for innovation and the creation of multilateral opportunities for members
+Constant striving for innovation and the creation of multilateral opportunities for members

-sustainability of activity
+Sustainability of activity

 Opportunities for University of Birmingham staff and students

-There are numerous ways in which University of Birmingham staff and students can engage with U21 including Staff Fellowships, PhD Scholarships, Undergraduate Travel Bursaries and several overseas Summer Schools hosted by U21 partners.
-The International Office advertise and recruit to these over the course of the academic year.
+There are numerous ways in which University of Birmingham staff and students can engage with U21 including Staff Fellowships, PhD Scholarships, undergraduate travel bursaries and several overseas summer schools hosted by U21 partners.
+The International Relations office advertises and recruits to these over the course of the academic year.

 U21 jointly-awarded PhD project

+We have, along with 13 other Universitas 21 institutions, agreed to establish a unique framework for jointly awarded PhDs.
 The project aims to foster the internationalisation of graduate research programmes and enhance student mobility and exchange.

 This exciting programme will enhance considerably students’ research and employment opportunities on an international scale.
+Under this scheme, two partner universities create a tailor-made programme of study for the student, taking their specific research needs into account.
 A jointly-awarded PhD is a qualification given to a student on completion of a collaborative programme established by the partner institutions and is characterised by:

 meeting the academic requirements of both universities